AdamZhou3/P2V/README.md

-*   get sequence of POIs for each listing with a buffer distance =100  #TODO: reorder
+*   get sequence of POIs for each listing within a buffer distance =100
-*   train sequences to get POIs vector
+*   Train sequences to get POIs vector
 *   POI vectors clustering and correlation with POI classes
 *   Sum up surroundings POIs to get listing vector
-*   listing vector clustering and correlation with price
+*   Listing vector clustering and correlation with price

 Result: